-The Employer shall grant requests for leaves of absence to employees in this Bargaining Unit upon written request of MCO, and upon written request of the employee, subject to the following limitations:

-- 1. The written request of MCO shall be made to the employee's Appointing Authority and shall indicate the purpose of the requested leave of absence. - 2.
-If the requested leave of absence is for the purpose of permitting the employee to serve in an elective or appointive office with either MCO or the International, the request shall state what the office is, the term of such office and its expiration date.
-This leave shall cover the period from the initial date of election or appointment through the expiration of the first full term of office. - 3.
-If the requested leave of absence is for the purpose of permitting the employee to serve as a staff representative for either MCO or the International, such leave shall be for a minimum of two pay periods but shall not extend beyond the end of this Agreement. - 4.
+- 2 The Employer shall grant requests for leaves of absence to employees in - this Bargaining Unit upon written request of MCO, and upon written request of the employee, subject to the following limitations: - The written request of MCO shall be made to the employee's Appointing Authority and shall indicate the purpose of the requested leave of absence. - 8 2.
+If the requested leave of absence is for the purpose of permitting the 9 employee to serve in an elective or appointive office with either MCO or 10 the International, the request shall state what the office is, the term of such 11 office and its expiration date.
+This leave shall cover the period from the 12 initial date of election or appointment through the expiration of the first full 13 term of office. - If the requested leave of absence is for the purpose of permitting the employee to serve as a staff representative for either MCO or the International, such leave shall be for a minimum of two pay periods but shall not extend beyond the end of this Agreement. - 4.
 The Employer is not obligated to grant such leaves of absence for more than one employee from any one Agency in the Department of Corrections or more than one from any other Department.
 For purposes of this Section, "Agency" in the Department of Corrections is defined as a Facility or Community Corrections Program.

-Section I. Waived Rights Leave of Absence.
+23 Section I. Waived Rights Leave of Absence.

-The Employer may grant a waived rights leave of absence for a period up to one year to an employee in those situations when an employee must leave his/her position for reasons beyond his/her control and for which a regular leave of absence is not granted.
-Employees do not have the right to return to state service at the end of a waived rights leave of absence but will have the continuous nature of their service protected, provided they return to work prior to the expiration of such leave.
-All requests for a waived rights leave of absence must be made to the employee's Appointing Authority in writing specifying the reason for the request.
-An employee granted a waived rights leave of absence may not carry any annual leave balance during such leave.
+The Employer may grant a waived rights leave of absence for a period up to 24 one year to an employee in those situations when an employee must leave 25 his/her position for reasons beyond his/her control and for which a regular 26 leave of absence is not granted.
+Employees do not have the right to return 27 to state service at the end of a waived rights leave of absence but will have 28 the continuous nature of their service protected, provided they return to work 29 prior to the expiration of such leave.
+All requests for a waived rights leave of 30 absence must be made to the employee's Appointing Authority in writing 31 specifying the reason for the request.
+An employee granted a waived rights 32 leave of absence may not carry any annual leave balance during such leave.
+33 leave must commence immediately following the expiration of the 1 employee's medical leave (for the mother) or upon adoption, but not later 2 than eight weeks following delivery or upon adoption of a child.
+If both 3 parents are covered by this contractual provision, such leaves may be taken 4 either concurrently or consecutively.
+Based upon its operational needs, the 5 Employer may grant an extension of such leave upon request of the 6 employee.
+The Employer shall consider a request for annual leave 7 immediately prior or subsequent to the period of the parental leave in the 8 same manner as a request for annual leave at other times.
+This Section does 9 not diminish entitlements under the FMLA, such as inception of leave for the 10 father.
+11

-Section J. Parental (Maternity/Paternity) Leave.
+34 Section J. Parental (Maternity/Paternity) Leave.